Charles W. White: Artistic practice

 Our War, 1949. lithograph, image: 7 x 9 in. © The Charles White Archives.

 Printmaking enabled White to reach a wider public more directly and allowed him to bring together his social commitment and artistic practice.
-Although he had long been aware of art’s social utility, with his lithographs and linocuts he was finally able to communicate with a large, cross-national community of black workers and socialist artists, as opposed to his paintings, which were generally tied to individual purchasers.
-He started providing political cartoons for the Daily Worker and, in 1953, he published, in association with Masses and Mainstream, a portfolio of six reproductions of his ink-and-charcoal drawings, entitled Charles White: Six Drawings.
+Although he had long been aware of art's social utility, with his lithographs and linocuts he was finally able to communicate with a large, cross-national community of black workers and socialist artists, as opposed to his paintings, which were generally tied to individual purchasers.
+He started providing political cartoons for the leftist and workers' rights publication Daily Worker primarily during the 1940s and early 1950 as he sought to prominent the struggle for Black racial equality with the labor movement.
+White participated in the 1949 Workshop of Graphic Art in New York City with his offset lithograph Our War, which portrays a group of African American men navigating a dark street at night, led by an air raid warden holding a flashlight, and published it in Negro: U.S.A.
+A Graphic History of the Negro People in America Workshop Prints No. 2, a portfolio of 26 social realist prints published to coincide with National Negro History Week, February 6th through 12th, 1949.
+White, together with Leonard Baskin, Roy DeCarava, Antonio Frasconi, Robert Gwathmey, J. B. Handelsman, Charles Keller, Louise Kruger, Jacob Landau, Al Lass, Jacob Lawrence, Jerry Martin, Leona Pierce, Jim Schlecker, and Edward Walsh, produced these works to highlight African American history, enslavement, resistance, and democratic struggles.
+In 1953, he published, in association with Masses and Mainstream, a portfolio of six reproductions of his ink-and-charcoal drawings, entitled Charles White: Six Drawings.
 Priced at $3—about $35.23 in 2024—this portfolio aimed at getting art to the people, a main concern for progressive artists of the period.
 In this respect it was a great success, and White himself acknowledged this when he learned that a group of workers in Alabama combined their savings to buy a portfolio and shared the pictures among themselves.

-In 1956, due to ongoing respiratory issues—potentially related from an earlier case of tuberculosis—White moved to Los Angeles for its drier, more mild climate.
+In 1956, due to ongoing respiratory issues—potentially related to an earlier case of tuberculosis—White moved to Los Angeles for its drier, more mild climate.
 From 1965 to his death in 1979, White taught at the Otis Art Institute in Los Angeles.
 On faculty at Otis, he was a beacon for African American artists who came to study with him.
 Among those he taught were Alonzo Davis, David Hammons, and Kerry James Marshall.
 Eloy Torrez also studied under him, and considers him his greatest influence.
-An elementary school was named after him and is located on the former Otis College campus.

 White was elected to the National Academy of Design in 1972.
 Later in life, White moved to Altadena, California, where he remained until his death of congestive heart failure in 1979.
+A park near where he lived in Altadena is named for him.